ghzeni/blockgame-guide/README.md

 BlockGame's equivalent of that theory.

 >Craft items/armor
 Armors and offhand items improve the stats and exp gain of the profession that they're for.
-The higher your profession skill, higher are the odds of obtaining rare drops, including essences!
+The higher your profession skill, the higher the odds are of obtaining rare drops, including essences!

 >Get a bucket!
 You can only leave Myrkheim through nether portals!
 Therefore having a way to make a portal as fast as possible is important.
 You can make a Nether portal by using a bucket, water and lava.
 Simply use the lava to shape your portal and place them next to lava.
-If you find any lava pools laying around in Myrk, you can make yourself a quick portal to go to Origin and back, but be careful: leaving portals out in the open is prone to them getting broken or lava way to make a portal as fast as possible is important.
-You can make a Nether portal by having two buckets: one containing water and the other one for placing the lava.
-If you find any lava pools laying around in Myrk, you can make yourself a quick portal to go to Origin and back, but be
+If you find any lava pools laying around in Myrk, you can make yourself a quick portal to go to Origin and back, but be careful: leaving portals out in the open is prone to them getting broken or lava trapped.

-careful: leaving portals out in the open is prone to them getting broken or lava casted.
+>Buy stuff
+You can buy materials and items in various ways.
+More about it on the Trading section.

 >Talk to others.
 Blockgame is a Social Sandbox MMO, so one of the most important parts is being social!
 Don't be afraid to ask for help in whatever way you need.